dhis2/dhis2-docs/src/commonmark/en/content/implementation/data-elements-and-custom-dimensions.md

 be analysed and presented.

-An important principle behind designing data elements is to think of data elements as a self-contained description of an phenomenon or event and not as a field in a data entry form.
+An important principle behind designing data elements is to think of data elements as a self-contained description of a phenomenon or event and not as a field in a data entry form.
 Each data element lives on its own in the database, completely detached and independent from the collection form.
 It is important to consider that data elements are used directly in reports, charts and other tools for data analysis, in which the context in any given data entry form is not accessible nor relevant.
 In other words, it must be possible to clearly identify what event a data element represents by only looking at its name.
-Based on this one can derive a rule of thumb saying that the name of the data element must be able to stand on its own and describe the data value also outside the context of its collection form.
+Based on this, it is considered best practice to create the name of the data element such that it is able to stand on its own.
+Any user should be able to and read the name and understand what event it represents, even outside of the context of the data entry form.

-For instance, a data element called “Malaria” might be concise when seen in a data entry form capturing immunization data, in a form capturing vaccination stocks as well as in a form for out-patient data.
+As an example, a data element called “Malaria” might be concise when seen in a data entry form capturing mortality data, in a form capturing drug stocks as well as in a form for out-patient data.
 When viewed in a report, however, outside the context of the data entry form, it is impossible to decide what event this data element represents.
-If the data element had been called “Malaria cases”, “Malaria stock doses received” or “Malaria doses given” it would have been clear from a user perspective what the report is trying to express.
+If the data element had been called “Malaria deaths”, “Malaria stock doses received” or “Malaria prophalaxis given” it would have been clear from a user perspective what the report is trying to express.
 In this case we are dealing with three different data elements with completely different semantics.